60 Most Useful Empathizing Phrases Categorized for OET Speaking

 - Okay, I think I get it.
 So what you’re feeling is…

-- Let me try to paraphrase and summarize what you’re saying.
+- Let me try to summarize what you’re saying.
 You’re saying…

 - I want to make sure I understand…